Living abroad

 The most common registration of joint-stock companies of closed and open types:

-• Closed Joint Stock Company — Sociedade por Quotas.
-The size of the company’s authorised capital depends on the field of activity and ranges from €1 to €5,000.
-The minimum number of shareholders is two.
+• a Closed Joint Stock Company — Sociedade por Quotas.
+The size of the company’s authorised capital depends on the field of activity and ranges from €1 to 5,000.
+The minimum number of shareholders is two;

-• Open a Joint Stock Company — Sociedade Anónima.
+• an Open a Joint Stock Company — Sociedade Anónima.
 This form of enterprise is suitable for large businesses.
 The size of the authorised capital is not less than €10,000, and the minimum number of shareholders is 5 people.

 Investors don’t have to pass language, culture and history exams.
 They choose one of the eight investment options to participate in the program.
-The most popular option is to purchase real estate.
+The most popular option is to purchase shares of an investment fund for at least €500,000.

 Which Portuguese region to choose